Can I Immigrate to Canada Without a Job Offer?

 So certainly, there’s many ways to come to Canada, even if you don’t have a

 job offer.
-In other countries, it’s often more difficult because a job
+In other countries, it’s often more difficult because a job offer is essential.

 Now, Canada also has what we call the Provincial Nominee Programs, PNP’s